 Sooooo, hygiene standards are different for everyone.
 But to Marion, our co-founder, hankies are a little bit like underwear: you should have one for every day of the week.
 That being said, if you go commando and your hanky stays untouched, no need to change it the next morning!
 So unless she’s sick (read on below for that particularity!), she rarely uses more than one a day.
 As per Thomas, it’s a different story.
-He likes to carry his thick handkerchief around for a few days at a time.
+He likes to carry his thick handkerchief around for a few days at a time (he prefers a double-ply hanky, for more absorbency!).
 You see, it’s a question of comfort—if you’re okay with blowing your nose in a 2 or 3 day hanky (provided you’re virus free!), by all means, it’s that much more eco-friendly.

 Hankies for different uses?

 Another way of looking at it is to have one hanky per use.
 Not sure where we’re going with this?
 Simple.
 Planning a good workout?
 Bring your sports hanky with you to wipe the sweat off your brow.
 Planning a picnic outdoors?
 Bring your extra large handkerchief with you as a cloth napkin.
 Suffering from allergies?
 Carry a fresh TSHU around to catch your sniffles.
 Heading to a wedding?
 Pull out your nicest hanky and wipe your tears with it as the bride says, “I do.”
 The advantage behind this method is that you use your handkerchiefs different ways, without risking having snot on your food and smell sweat as you blow your nose!
 Of course, you’ll need to wash the lot regularly to keep the experience pleasant.